 STEP FIVE: Measure the length of the front of the cabinet bottom from corner to corner, then cut miter cuts on each end of the front piece of moulding, taking care that the measured length is the short side of the mitered moulding.

-STEP SIX: If you have measured and cut correctly, you should be able to place the front moulding neatly on the front of the cabinets, with the mitered corners neatly lining up with each other.
-Nail the underside of the moulding up into the frame of the cabinet.
+STEP SIX: If you have measured and cut correctly, you should be able to place the front moulding neatly on the front of the cabinets with the mitered corners neatly lining up with each other.
+Nail the underside of the moulding up into the frame of the cabinet, or through the cabinet floor.
 Use wood putty or caulking to fill the miter joint seams.